 Stefania Pelfini, La Waziya Photography/Getty Images

-People may sometimes need to take additional laxative products, but they should always speak with a doctor before doing so.
+A doctor may suggest taking an additional laxative product.
 If a person is experiencing severe constipation, they may require an enema.

 It may be challenging to drink all of the colonoscopy prep, especially if a person does not like the taste.
 However, people can make the prep more drinkable by:

-• Splitting the prep: Rather than drinking the colonoscopy prep the evening before the colonoscopy, people can split it between the night before and the morning of the procedure.
+• Splitting the prep: Rather than drinking the colonoscopy prep the evening before the colonoscopy, doctors may advise that people split it into two doses, taking some the night before and some more 3–8 hours before the procedure.

 • Using a straw: Drinking the mixture with a straw can help it bypass the taste buds, so people are less likely to taste it.